This section will guide you and your partner (if applicable) through the directed egg donation process and help you prepare for the next steps.

 *If you choose to use an egg bank, the next steps do not apply.
 Instead, view the Using a Donor Egg Bank - FAQs.

 We will need to open a file for your donor.
-Kindly ask her to complete the Registration Form and return it by email to [email protected] In the subject line of the email, she should write NEW PATIENT FILE FOR EGG DONOR.
+Kindly ask her to complete the Donor Registration Form and return it by email to [email protected].
+The subject line of the email should read: NEW EGG DONOR.

 Your egg donor will need to book a consultation with the psychologist.
 Typically, the recipient covers the associated fee.